Oren \[Boot2Root]

 SeIncreaseWorkingSetPrivilege Increase a process working set Disabled

 So, the first thing to do when you have user access, is to CHECK YOUR PRIVILEGES!
 As you can see here, we have SeImpersonatePrivilege which is exploitable with PrintSpoofer through named pipes.
-PrintSpoofer is vulnerable to Windows Server 2019 which we have identified in phpinfo.php
+PrintSpoofer is vulnerable to Windows Server 2019 which we have identified in `phpinfo.php`.

 As shown here, we have gained machine access, which is higher than NT Authority System!

-User Flag
+## User Flag

 Now I have the highest authority, let’s get the flag.
-As the user webadmin
+As the user `webadmin`, I can view the files in my directory.

-which has the user flag, an encrypted password and a PowerShell script to decrypt the password.
+On the Desktop of the `webadmin`, there are 3 files.
+A `user.zip` which has the user flag, an encrypted password and a PowerShell script to decrypt the password.

 # Load the necessary assembly